davidguigui29/robotvar/README.md

 - **Supports both Twemoji and TossFace emoji fonts**
   - Default merge uses TossFace for backward compatibility
   - Use `--merge-twemoji` to merge with Twemoji instead
-- Automatic downloading of Roboto, TossFace, and Twemoji fonts from their official GitHub sources
+- Automatic downloading of Roboto, TossFace, DejaVuSans, and Twemoji fonts from their official GitHub sources
 - Retry logic and redirect handling for more robust font downloading
 - Font merging with proper glyph conversion, scaling, and metrics preservation
 - Unicode and symbol support via **DejaVuSans** integration